Solutions for some bugs in Linux Mint 22

 e.
 Reboot your computer and test.

-36. When you have a problem, read both the official bug lists for Linux Mint itself and for the Ubuntu it was built on.
+36. When you have a problem, read both the official bug lists (release notes) for Linux Mint itself and for the Ubuntu it was built on.
 These lists can be found here (look for the header "Known issues" or "Known problems"):

-Bug list for Linux Mint 21.3 Cinnamon
+Bug list for Linux Mint 22 (all editions)

-Bug list for Ubuntu 22.04
+Bug list for Ubuntu 24.04

 Want more tips?